LuisValgoi/react-instagram-reframe/README.md

 - `<App />`: JSX Syntax.
 Mix of JavaScript and XML syntaxes.
 - `App.js`: Component.
 Isolated Piece of Code w/ CSS, HTML and JS.
 - `-webkit-font-smoothing: antialiased !important;` : Let the fonts of the browser more detailed.
+- `import './something.js'`: Acessing a file within your application called `something.js`.
+- `import 'something.js'`: Acessing a `npm` package installed in your application called `something.js`.

+> "Everything is javascript

 # Database